-In Americas, the dung of new world’s camelid (Llama) is used to neutralize the acidic, metal-laden water through a highly unusual filter: llama droppings in Bolivia 1.
+In the Americas, the dung of the new world’s camelid (Llama) is used to neutralize the acidic, metal-laden water through a highly unusual filter: llama droppings in Bolivia 1.
 It is a very good agent for filtration because of its higher fiber contents.

-In conclusion, camels’ dung is an untapped precious resource which is not properly utilized so far.
+In conclusion, camels dung is an untapped precious resource which is not been properly utilized so far.
 The visionary and innovative opinion in Gulf countries, especially the UAE can bring silver sliding in the clouds and may find ways to use this precious resource for the agricultural development of the region.
 Also, the research institutes of the region should come forward to chalk out projects on the exploring true worth of camel dung.

 This piece of the manuscript is the tip of the ice burg and brainstorming to launch a discussion regarding this precious organic material.
 I hope to hear from different quarters and to find ways for its judicious use.
 The GAA of the FAO can be a great forum to address this issue.

-“A dairy camel weighing 600 kg produces 15-17 kg dry manure daily.
-The racing and other camels produce half of that quantity.
-In a 1000 camels’ dairy, the daily manure production is about 16,000 kg.
-All this asset is going waste.
-On the other hand, the date palm waste is also going waste.
+A dairy camel weighing 600 kg produces 15-17 kg dry manure daily.
+The racing and other camels produce half of that quantity (8 kg/day).
+In 1000 camels’ dairy, the dairy manure production is about 16,000 kg.
+All these assets are going to waste.
+On the other hand, date palm leftover is also going to waste.
 There is no use at all.
-The camel dung (with a high and diversified level of microflora) can be a potential decomposing agent for the date palm waste.
-Both wastes in combination can be a potential asset for organic farming in the region.”
+The camel dung (with a high and diversified level of microflora) can be a potential decomposing agent for date palm waste.
+Both wastes in combination can be a potential asset for organic farming in the region.